Family violence: never OK

 Just knowing that your partner is hurting you is distressing for children.
 So is seeing your injuries or looking after you when you’ve been hurt.
 If your child is older, they might also feel responsible for protecting you or their siblings.

 These feelings and experiences can affect children now and in the future.
 For example, children might:

-- behave aggressively or be disobedient
+- behave aggressively or in challenging ways

 - have problems managing their emotions

 - find it hard to talk to or play with other children